willpatterson/HOPSTACK/README.rst

 Parameters:
 ----------

-Parameters can be used to filter and format the output of LASDI.
+Parameters can be used to filter and format the output of DI.

 In Data References, Parameters are appened to URLs and surrounded by backticks